-The Role of Shareholder Say-on-Pay Vote.
-The Compensation Committee reviewed the results of the Company's 2020 Annual Meeting of Shareholders held on June 16, 2020 at which our shareholders overwhelmingly approved, on an advisory basis, the compensation of our named executive officers with approximately 92.6% of the votes cast voting in favor of the proposal.
+The Compensation Committee reviewed the results of the Company's 2021 Annual Meeting of Shareholders held on June 24, 2021 at which the vast majority of our shareholders approved, on an advisory basis, the compensation of our named executive officers with approximately 91.1% of the votes cast voting in favor of the proposal.
 The Compensation Committee believes this affirms our shareholders' support of the Company's approach to executive compensation.
 Although the vote is non-binding, the Compensation Committee considered the results of the vote in its review of our executive compensation program.
-Based on this level of support and its assessment of the efficacy and appropriateness of our executive compensation program, the Compensation Committee did not implement substantial changes to our general compensation program, although the Compensation Committee provided incremental long-term incentive compensation and revised annual cash bonus compensation to reflect the continued uncertainty as a result of the ongoing impact of COVID-19 to the business, as further described above.
+Based on this level of support and its assessment of the efficacy and appropriateness of our executive compensation program, the Compensation Committee did not implement substantial changes to our executive compensation program based upon last year's advisory vote.